 Fried chicken is only good on the dinner table, and roast turkey is great if it's roasting in your oven.
 If you want your broilers to make it, and your layers to keep laying, you have to keep them comfortable in the poultry house first.
 To do that you're going to need to take some steps to make sure your barn is well maintained, and you'll need a reliable monitoring system for your farm that records data and sends you alarms when there’s a problem.

-Full-grown chickens have a natural body temperature of 104-107°F, so high ambient temperatures are far from ideal for your flock.
+First some background.
+Full-grown chickens have a natural body temperature of 104-107°F, so high ambient temperatures not ideal for your flock.
 While heat stress is more prevalent among broilers because of their higher fat content, the egg size and quality of your layers can also be negatively affected even at just 85°F. Chickens can’t sweat, so they make up for it by panting and drinking more.
 To be sure your chicken house is cool enough in the summer (and warm enough in the winter), take advantage of Smart Barn’s remote temperature monitoring system, which logs temperature wirelessly, and is also an alarm for your farm when it detects a problem.

 Chickens generally drink twice as much as they eat, but in times of heat stress their water consumption can double or even quadruple.
 A flock of broilers can drink 50-100,000 gallons of water, so it’s well worth your while to keep an eye on your water usage as well.
 Monitor it from the palm of your hand with Smart Barn’s remote wireless water meter.

 4. Physical Security